For an accessible version or to translate, visit:

 Body avoidance

-...create a small list of of situations where you avoid your body & for each one rate how distressed you would feel if you stopped avodiing them, on a scale of 0 to 100.
+Create a small list of situations where your young person avoids their body.
+For each one, ask your young person to rate how distressed they would feel if they stopped avoiding them, on a scale of 0 to 100.

 Add another top tip